EDusik/dev-radar/backend/README.md

 # About
-Backend of the project in node.js
+Back-end of the project in Node

 ## Commands
 ### Dependences